This is a fluid document which is changing as new information and requirements become available.

 Children need to move their bodies and stay physically active.
 Getting outside for fresh air and movement is important to support physical and mental health on a daily basis.
 This guidance was developed to help schools and child care programs implement infection prevention measures to protect children and staff health during recess, physical activity, and playground use during community transmission of COVID-19.

-- The playground will be closed to all public use during the months that school is in session.
+- The playground will be closed to public use during the school day.

 - We will wash hands before and after touching play structures.

-- We will talk with children about how to stay healthy – avoid touching their eyes, nose, and mouth and covering their cough.
+- We will talk with children about how to stay healthy.

 - Guidance from the CDC indicates that outdoor areas like playgrounds in schools generally require normal routine cleaning, but do not require disinfection.
 We will focus cleaning efforts on plastic or metal high-touch surfaces where hands frequently make direct contact like grab bars and railings.
 It is not practical to disinfect entire large playground structures, and is not proven to reduce risk of COVID- 19.
 Cleaning and disinfection of wooden surfaces (play structures, benches, tables) or ground covers (mulch, sand) is not recommended.